 Below are some examples of the average costs of gym memberships in the UK.
 Please note these are average figures only for standard adult memberships, prices can fluctuate depending on a number of factors like location, offers running at the time and other types of memberships such as junior gym memberships or senior adult memberships.

-You should always contact the gym directly to clarify membership costs and our table is for for illustrative purposes only, these prices are not guarenteed.
+You should always contact the gym directly to clarify membership costs and our table is for for illustrative purposes only, these prices are not guaranteed.

 Improving your fitness is just one of the many benefits of joining a gym.
 Here are 7 more overlooked advantages of signing up for a fitness club near you.